-Before using essential oils, it is important to consider any safety precautions.
+Before using essential oils, keep in mind essential safety precautions.
 These are described in greater detail below.

-In addition, it is generally a good idea to seek permission for the use of essential oils in the classroom.
+In addition, it is advisable to seek permission for the use of essential oils in the classroom.
 In all likelihood, students will absolutely love it, but it’s best to be on the safe side.

-Every individual is different in her/his response to essential oils.
-Because they do have demonstrated effects on the body, mood and mind, essential oils should be used carefully and with appropriate guidance.
-They should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
-Similarly, it is not advised that they are taken orally unless specifically guided by a qualified practitioner.
+Every person responds to essential oils in different ways.
+As a result, essential oils should be used carefully and with appropriate guidance.
+Remember that they should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
+Similarly, they should not be taken orally (through the mouth) unless specifically guided by a qualified practitioner.